rbowsley/lamplighthelp/source/31-3-0_Setup_Question_Sets.markdown

 # 31.3.0 Creating a Question Set for a {{recruiter}} campaign

-> A Question Set is a series of questions that are answered by {{recruiter_applicant}}s when they apply.
+> A Question Set is a series of questions that are answered by applicants when they apply.

 You can create multiple Question Sets in your system, for different types of role.
 Question Sets can be re-used in multiple campaigns, so you will probably need a Question Set for each role.